genome/analysis-workflows/README.md

-# cancer-genomics-workflow
+# analysis-workflows

-CWL workflow defintions for executing MGI Cancer Genomics analysis.
+CWL workflow defintions for executing MGI analysis pipelines.

 ## Docker Images

-** PLEASE USE THE toil_compatibility BRANCH **
+The master branch specifies `DockerRequirement` for each tool in the workflow.

-At this time, the toil_compatibility branch relies on large, a/k/a fat, Docker images.
+By contrast, the toil_compatibility branch relies on large, a/k/a fat, Docker images.
 Below is a mapping of workflow to Docker image name, all available on [DockerHub](https://hub.docker.com/u/mgibio/):

 | Workflow | Docker Image | Main CWL |
 | --- | --- | --- |